 Okinawans believe the sprite of ancestor comes back to our world to visit their family during Obon (July 13th -15th on the lunar calendar).
 Ancestors may not recognize the way in and out of the home where they used to live, so respected older monks followed by villagers form a parade.
-They match around town to “guide” the sprite of their ancestor to help find their way home at the beginning of Obon, and the way back to their world at the end of Obon.
+They march around town to “guide” the sprite of their ancestor to help find their way home at the beginning of Obon and then on their way back to their world at the end of Obon.

-To encourage young people to carry on the tradition, drums, chanting, music, dancing, formations, and costume were incorporated into the parade, and the parade has turned into performance.
-Eisa builds friendship and teamwork, keep young people out of trouble, it’s now an important part of Okinawa’s community program.
+To encourage young people to carry on the tradition, drums, chanting, music, dancing, formations, and costumes were incorporated into the parade.
+Thus, the parade has turned into a performance.
+Eisa builds friendship and teamwork and keeps young people out of trouble.
+It’s now an important part of Okinawa’s community program.

-In Okinawa, each district/ neighborhood has its own Eisa team.
+In Okinawa, each district and neighborhood has its own Eisa team.
 Okinawa city hosted the annual Whole Island Eisa Festival – the biggest festival of its kind.
 All district teams will compete for the honor of the best Eisa team in the prefecture.
-They will be judged on formation, synchronization, energy level, costume, etc. There are four key characters in an Eisa team, each plays an important role.
+They will be judged on formation, synchronization, energy level, costume, etc. There are four key characters in an Eisa team and each character plays an important role.

 Where to Buy The Map

 The Okinawa maps are sold in a number of locations in Okinawa, please find a store near you to buy the map.
 If you live outside of Okinawa or if you want to send a map to your friends and family, we can ship the map to anywhere outside of Okinawa.